kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

-One advantage (and complexity) shared by all these alternatives is that they enable resource mappings to be changed without requiring a restart of the kueue manager.
+One advantage (and complexity) shared by all these alternatives is that they enable resource mappings to be changed without requiring a restart of the Kueue manager.
 This comes at the implementation complexity of watching for changes to `ResourceMapping` instances and propagating them appropriately.

 In all of these options, we would add either a `resourceMappingName` (`string`) or a `resourceMappingNames` (`[]string`) field to an existing API object.
 In the later case, the named mappings would be combined to construct a composite `ResourceMapping` which would be stored as a new field in the `Status` field of the API object.
-If the merging processs detects an inconsistent mapping (for example the named mappings specify both `Retain` and `Replace` for the same `input`), then an error would be reported via the `Conditions` of the API object's `Status`.
+If the merging process detects an inconsistent mapping (for example the named mappings specify both `Retain` and `Replace` for the same `input`), then an error would be reported via the `Conditions` of the API object's `Status`.